On surfaces of high degree with respect to the sectional genus: Introduction

 Let $S$ be a complex, projective, linearly normal, irreducible and non-degenerate surface in $\P^n$, arbitrarily singular, of degree $d$ and sectional (geometric) genus $g$.
 This paper is devoted to the study and classification of such surfaces under the hypothesis that $d\geq 2g-1$, which implies that the Kodaira dimension of $S$ is $-\infty$.

+This problem is very natural, and interesting for its own sake.
+Yet our interest in it grew out of the study of extensions of curves: let $C$ be a smooth projective curve in $\P^{n-1}$; we want to undertand all the surfaces in $\P^n$ (if any) that have $C$ as a hyperplane section.
+In this perspective it is important to consider surfaces that may be singular, which was forbidden by assumption in most of the previous results on the classification problem considered in this article.
+Moreover, the assumption that $d\geq 2g-1$ is fairly natural in this context.
+Besides note that starting from degree $2g-2$, new kind of objects show up, e.g., canonical curves and $K3$ surfaces.
+Finally, it turns out to be convenient in this context to assume that $C$ is linearly normal (however we don't make this assumption in general in the present article).

-One of the main ideas in this article is very classical, namely it is to use the adjoint and pluriadjoint systems $|mK_{S'}+H|$ of the pull back $|H|$ of the hyperplane system on a minimal desingularization $S'$ of $S$.
-First of all, we recall (and elaborate on) the classical fact that $|K_{S'}+H|$ is empty if and only if $S$ is either a scroll or the Veronese surface of degree 4 in $\P^5$ (see Section~\ref{S:vanish-adj1}).
-Next we consider the case in which $|K_{S'}+H|$ is non--empty.
-In this case we prove that $K_{S'}+H$ is nef, hence $(K_{S'}+H)^2\geq 0$; then we have separate discussions depending on whether the latter inequality is strict or not.
-On the one hand, we classify the cases in which $(K_{S'}+H)^2=0$: then $S$ is either a weak Del Pezzo surface and $g=1$, or $g\geq 2$ and $S$ is ruled by conics (see Section \ref {s:4.2}).
+One of the main ideas in this article is very classical, and consists in using the adjoint and pluriadjoint systems $|mK_{S'}+H|$ of the pull back $|H|$ of the hyperplane system on a minimal desingularization $S'$ of $S$.
+To start with, we recall (and elaborate on) the classical fact that $|K_{S'}+H|$ is empty if and only if $S$ is either a scroll or the Veronese surface of degree 4 in $\P^5$, see Section~\ref{S:vanish-adj1}.
+Then we assume for the rest of the article that $|K_{S'}+H|$ is non--empty.

-On the other hand, one of the main results of the article is a sufficient condition (always verified if the surface is regular) for $|K_{S'}+H|$ to be base point free, under the assumption that it is non--empty and $(K_{S'}+H)^2>0$ (see Proposition \ref {connected}).
+Under this assumption we prove that $K_{S'}+H$ is nef, hence $(K_{S'}+H)^2\geq 0$; then we have separate discussions depending on whether the latter inequality is strict or not.
+On the one hand, we classify the cases in which $(K_{S'}+H)^2=0$: then, either $g=1$ and $S$ is a weak Del Pezzo surface, or $g\geq 2$ and $S$ is ruled by conics (see Section \ref {s:4.2}).
+On the other hand, one of the main results of the article is a sufficient condition (always verified if the surface is regular) for $|K_{S'}+H|$ to be base point free if $(K_{S'}+H)^2>0$ (see Proposition \ref {connected}).
 In Section \ref {s:examples} we give examples showing the sharpness of this result.
-We further prove that if $|K_{S'}+H|$ is non--empty, $(K_{S'}+H)^2> 0$, and $d\geq 10$, then $|K_{S'}+H|$ determines a birational map (see Proposition \ref {lbirational}).
+We further prove that if $(K_{S'}+H)^2> 0$ and $d\geq 10$, then $|K_{S'}+H|$ determines a birational map (see Proposition \ref {lbirational}).